Match-and-Fuse: Consistent Generation from Unstructured Image Sets: Experiments

 \subsection{Comparisons}

-Since no existing method is designed for our set-to-set generation task, we compare \method to the closest baselines: \textbf{(1)} IC-LoRA \cite{lhhuang2024iclora}, which fine-tunes LoRA modules for specific context types to produce text-driven image sets with shared elements.
-We use their most relevant public checkpoint and add spatial ControlNet conditioning for comparability. \textbf{(2)} FLUX Kontext \cite{labs2025flux1kontextflowmatching}, an image-to-image editing model.
-While it provides consistent edits over multiple turns on a single image, it lacks an explicit mechanism for achieving consistency across a single-turn image set editing. \textbf{(3)} FLUX \cite{flux2024} with ControlNet \cite{fluxcontrolnet2024} conditioning, which serves as a baseline for assessing independent generation using the same base model as our method. \textbf{(4)} Edicho \cite{bai2024edicho}, the closest baseline to our method, combines depth-conditioned generation with explicit correspondences, but is limited to an image pair editing through a single reference.
+Since no existing method is designed for our set-to-set generation task, we compare \method to the closest baselines: \textbf{(1)} FLUX \cite{flux2024} with ControlNet \cite{fluxcontrolnet2024} conditioning serves as a baseline for assessing independent generation using the same base model as our method. \textbf{(2)} FLUX Kontext \cite{labs2025flux1kontextflowmatching}, an image-to-image editing model.
+While it provides consistent edits over multiple turns on a single image, it lacks an explicit mechanism for achieving consistency across a single-turn image set editing. \textbf{(3)} IC-LoRA \cite{lhhuang2024iclora}, text-driven generation of image sets with shared elements by fine-tuning LoRA modules for specific context types.
+We use their most relevant public checkpoint and add spatial ControlNet conditioning for comparability. \textbf{(4)} Edicho \cite{bai2024edicho}, the closest baseline to our method, combines depth-conditioned generation with explicit correspondences, but is limited to an image pair editing through a single reference.
 Additional implementation details are in \cref{sec:impl_base}.

 \Cref{fig:qualitative} shows representative qualitative results.
 FLUX \cite{flux2024} produces inconsistencies in both coarse and fine details.
 FLUX Kontext \cite{labs2025flux1kontextflowmatching} has low prompt adherence (\emph{e.g.}, a toy remains animal-like), and often distorts object structure (\emph{e.g.} vase, dog).
 IC-LoRA \cite{lhhuang2024iclora} achieves partial consistency, with coherence often restricted to subsets (vase).
 Its realism and fidelity are notably lower than FLUX.
 Edicho \cite{bai2024edicho} performs best among baselines but still shows noticeable inconsistencies (dog), as its one-to-all warping enforces consistency only with the first image, making the choice of an anchor ambiguous and degrading coherence across views.
 In contrast, \method (bottom row) maintains high image quality while substantially improving structural and fine-grained consistency.
 We additionally compare to the closed-source Nano Banana API \cite{google2025nanobanana} and find that it does not solve our task (SM).